justinrgarrard/world-of-naevis.net/docs/more/archetypes/fighter_warprince.md

 * **Sky Piercing Stance**: Melee weapons you wield gain the _Reach_ tag.
 Ranged weapons you wield are not penalized for attacks made at long range.

-* **Windstorm Stance**: Melee weapons you wield are not affected by the _Heavy_ or _Two Handed_ tags.
+* **Windstorm Stance**: Weapons you wield are not affected by the _Heavy_ or _Two Handed_ tags.
 If a weapon has neither tag, it instead gains the _Finesse_ property.

-* **Dust Devil Stance**: You activate two-weapon fighting when you adopt this stance.
+* **Dust Devil Stance**: You activate two-weapon fighting when you adopt this stance, making an attack against a creature.
 You can use two-weapon fighting even when the melee weapons you are using aren't light.

 #### Counter